fcurella/django-recommends/README.rst

 Subclasses override methods in order to determine what constitutes voted items, a vote, its score, and user.

+A basic algorithm to calculate similarities and recommendations is provided by default, but subclasses can use their own by overriding the ``calculate_similarities`` and ``calculate_recommendations`` methods.

 Example::

     # models.py